LaunchCodeEducation/data-analysis-curriculum/content/functions/reading/parameters-and-variables/_index.md

 We don't recommend doing this!
 Are you having trouble interpreting this code?
 When the function runs, does `phone_number` on line 2 have the value `"614-555-5555"` or `'56-78'`?
-Feel free to run this code in the editor above to find out.
+Feel free to run this code in a code editor above to find out.

 {{% /notice %}}